mrdja026/vtt-backend/README.md

 - Combat system with initiative tracking and turn management
 - Battlefield representation with grid, terrain, and obstacles
 - Integration with D&D 5e SRD API for spells, monsters, and game rules
-- WebSocket support for real-time combat updates
+- React query pooling mechanisam support for real-time combat updates
 - Authentication and game session management

 ## Tech Stack